Guest Posts

 CAS No.: 56-81-5, -18-5, -60-2

-Raw material certified by ECOCERT Greenlife according to the COSMOS Standard.
+This raw material is certified by ECOCERT Greenlife in compliance with the COSMOS Standard.

-This is a cosmetic raw material and is meant for external use only in cosmetic formulations.
-As with all of our materials, it should not be taken internally.
+This cosmetic raw material is solely intended for external use in cosmetic formulations.
+It should not be ingested.

 INCI: Glycerin (and) Water (and) Camellia Sinensis Leaf Extract